stackbit-projects/seo-expert-bangalore-e63f3/content/pages/privacy-and-terms.md

       value: Privacy Policy
       keyName: property
     - name: 'og:description'
+      value: >-
-      value: The following privacy policy governs your use of site
+        The following privacy policy governs your use of site.
+This Privacy Policy document contains types of information that is offered, collected, recorded, stored, and used.
       keyName: property
     - name: 'og:image'
       value: images/1.jpg